 Not nailing down the user intent while doing keyword research is a killer of eCommerce sites structure.
 Pages that target mixed user intent confuse Google.
 It happens when website owners try to optimize their categories and products with search terms that belong to the blog.
 It is ineffective and hurts the performance of the page.
 A well-optimized page will rank, but the users’ behavior will drag it down because of different expectations.

-For example, imagine looking for trail running advice, but you end up on the eCommerce category page with SEO content hidden in accordion.
+For example, imagine looking for trail running advice, but you end up on the eCommerce category page with SEO content hidden in an accordion.
 Are you happy?
 No, you are most likely leaving,” advises Michał Suski, the co-founder of Surfer SEO.

 Last but not least, look out for any technical issues like server errors, duplicate title or meta tags, orphan pages, hreflang issues, etc. The JetOctopus Crawler is all you need to find and fix these technical site architecture issues.